 The scene is set by Thérèse from Scottish Natural Heritage, then Susan and Nicola.

-The view from the dunes.
+A view from the dunes.

 On the waterline at St Cyrus beach.